 - During the day, the meter starts at €3.25.
 At night (after 10 pm), the starting rate on the meter doubles to €6.50.

-- Do yourself a favor and download MyTaxi.
+- Do yourself a favor and download FreeNow.
 The taxi app allows you to order a taxi directly to your location without having to speak to a dispatcher in Italian.
 It will send whichever taxi is closest from any official company.
 The app should also track the route, so there is less likelihood of the driver taking the long way home.
-Finally, you can also add payment information to the app to pay with credit card or paypal, however you can also pay with cash when you reach your destination.
+Finally, you can also add payment information to the app to pay with credit card or Paypal, however, you can also pay with cash when you reach your destination.
 Up to you.
+Just keep in mind that the meter starts from wherever the driver accepted your request (see point #5 above about how taxis in Rome work).
+So if the app shows that the driver is far away, feel free to cancel and retry.

 Don’t have data while traveling?
 I would still suggest downloading the app.
 Ciampino airport has free wifi so you could always pop inside and use the app to call the taxi if there are no taxis waiting.